hyue0768/hyue0768.github.io/_pages/about.md

 # 🔥 News
-- *2024.10*: &nbsp;🎉🎉 Submitted our papers 'From Oligopoly to Monopoly: Analyzing Asymmetry and Fairness in Ethereum’s Block Building Market' and 'Two Sides of the Same Coin: Large-scale Measurements of Builder and Rollup after EIP-4844' to WWW 25.
+- *2024.10*: &nbsp;🎉🎉 Submitted our papers 'Private Order Flows and Builder Bidding Dynamics: The Road to Monopoly in Ethereum’s Block Building Market' and 'Two Sides of the Same Coin: Large-scale Measurements of Builder and Rollup after EIP-4844' to WWW 25.
 - *2024.06*: &nbsp;🎉🎉 Submitted a paper toward [S&P 2025](https://sp2025.ieee-security.org/).
 In this paper, we identified two asymmetries among builders through the examination of builder bidding data, which led to different block valuations and bidding strategies during the MEV-Boost auction stage.
 By employing the concepts of [expectational and robust fairness](https://dl.acm.org/doi/pdf/10.1145/3448016.3457285), we demonstrated that the asymmetry fosters a monopolistic tendency, exacerbating fairness erosion within the network.
 Furthermore, we also explored the implications of a monopolistic builder scenario, highlighting the negative effects of earnings losses of proposers and discrimination in block construction.

 # 📝 Publications
--	Yue HUANG, Shuzheng Wang, Yuming Huang, Jing TANG.
+-	Yue HUANG, Shuzheng Wang, Yuming Huang and Jing TANG.
 Two Sides of the Same Coin: Large-scale Measurements of Builder and Rollup after EIP-4844.
 Submitted to WWW 25.
-- Shuzheng Wang, Yue HUANG, Wenqin Zhang, Yuming Huang, Jing TANG.
-From Oligopoly to Monopoly: Analyzing Asymmetry and Fairness in Ethereum’s Block Building Market.
+- Shuzheng Wang, Yue HUANG, Wenqin Zhang, Yuming Huang, Xuechao Wang and Jing TANG.
+Private Order Flows and Builder Bidding Dynamics: The Road to Monopoly in Ethereum’s Block Building Market.
 Submitted to WWW 25.

 # 🎖 Honors and Awards